juliocesarscheidt/book-recommendations-v2/README.md

 Also it implements an API Gateway to proxy and orquestrate requests through internal services.

+The services which use AMQP queue to receive commands, use the request/response pattern.

 The main intention it is to calculate and recommend books based on users ratings.

 ## Application architecture